Genticorum: Music of Quebec

 – The Independent

-Over the past 15 years the trad Quebec group Genticorum has become a fixture on the international world, trad, folk and Celtic music circuit.
-The band’s five albums met with critical acclaim in Canada, the United States and Europe, assuring the band a brilliant future.
-Known for its energy and its stage presence, Genticorum has given more than 800 concerts in more than 15 countries.
+For nearly 20 years, the traditional Quebec group Genticorum has been a fixture on the international world, trad, folk and Celtic music circuit.
+The band’s six albums have met with critical acclaim in Canada, the United States, and Europe.
+Known for their energy and stage presence, Genticorum has given more than 1000 concerts in more than 15 countries around the world.

-Firmly rooted in the soil of their native land, the energetic and original traditional ‘power trio’ also incorporates the dynamism of today’s North American and European folk cultures in their music.
-They weave precise and intricate fiddle, flute and accordion work, gorgeous vocal harmonies, energetic foot percussion and guitar accompaniment into a big and jubilant musical feast.
-Their distinctive sound, sense of humour and stage presence makes them a supreme crowd pleaser.
+This energetic and original traditional ‘power trio’ incorporates the dynamism of today’s North American and European folk cultures in their music, weaving together precise and intricate fiddle, flute, guitar, and accordion work, gorgeous vocal harmonies, and energetic foot percussion.
+Their distinctive sound, sense of humor, and stage presence make them an absolute crowd pleaser.

 From a young age, the fiddle music and songs of his native province have captivated him.
 After graduating with a degree in composition and band arrangements at Montreal’s St Laurent College, he immersed himself in the traditional music around him, playing, collecting and recording music found all over Quebec.
 Pascal has developed a vast knowledge and is a leading exponent of the music.